MSUSEL/msusel-pique-bin/README.md

 ## Build Environment
 - Java 8
 - Maven
-- Python 3.7+
+- Python 3.6+
 - Docker
 - [PIQUE](https://github.com/MSUSEL/msusel-pique)
 ___
-## Building
+## Building and Running
 1. Ensure the [Build Environment](#build-environment) requirements are met, including having already built [PIQUE](https://github.com/MSUSEL/msusel-pique).
 2. Clone repository into `<project_root>` folder.
-3. Derive the model as defined in the [Model Derivation](#model-derivation) section.
+3. Derive the model as defined in the [Model Derivation](#model-derivation) section below
-4. Run `mvn package` from `<project_root>`.
-PIQUE-Bin is now available as a .jar file in the `target` folder.
-___
-## Run Environment
-- Java 8
-- Python 3.7+
-- Docker
-___
-## Running
-Running PIQUE-Bin involves two main steps.
+4. Assess a binary as defined in the [Binary Analysis](#binary-analysis) section below

 ### Model Derivation
 First the model must be configured in the `src/main/resources/pique-bin.properties` file.
 Then, the model must be derived using a benchmark repository.
 This is done by running the `src/main/java/piquebinaries/runnable/QualityModelDeriver.java` file.

 ### Binary Analysis
 Finally, the `src/main/java/piquebinaries/runnable/SingleProjectEvaluator.java` file may be run to analyze a binary.
 This will produce output in the `/out` folder.
-This can also be done through running the .jar file produced when the project is built.
+This can also be done through running the .jar file produced when the project is packaged.

+## Packaging into a .jar file
+PIQUE-Bin may be package into a jar file to perform assessments with.
+Currently we do not support model derivation using the binary.
+That means that model derivation must be completed before packaging PIQUE-Bin into a jar.
+Once this has been completed, run the `mvn package -DskipTests` command to create the jar file.
+The pique-properties.properties file must be brought into the same directory as the jar, as well as the derived quality model JSON that was produced in the derivation stage.
+The pique-properties.properties file must be adjusted to point to this derived model.

 ## Notes
-Currently, we have not done testing to ensure that this will run on Linux or Mac.
-Additionally, a space in the path at any point appears to break the system, so if you are running into trouble that could be the cause.
+Currently, we have not done testing to ensure that this will run on non-Windows environments however, we have developed this with cross-platform compatability.